-Answer- First of all, stop panicking and getting tensed.
+Answer- First of all, stop panicking and getting tense.
 Find out the reason and it will give you tools to help them eat little more.
 Just see, there is no medical reason attached to it.
 Some common problems which can affect eating are fatigue, constipation, teething etc. Also, a routine is also very important.
 Little structure around meal time is very important.
 Make mealtime pleasant and regular for your kids.

-Question- My child likes only few things and he won’t even try anything new- what should I do?
+Question- My child likes only a few things and he won’t even try anything new- what should I do?

 Answer- Sometimes kids have their own ‘comfort zone’ and anything new and they do not like anything new.
-Kids are also a great imitators and followers.
+Kids are also great imitators and followers.
 Start introducing things right from the starting and if they see you trying it, they will surely learn to eat them.
 So, the trick for this one is to see you trying new things and they will follow. 🙂

 Question- My child takes out all the veggies from his food, how will he get nutrition?

 Answer- If your child is eating fruits and not all the veggies, it’s OK.
-Slowly, introduce veggies in different forms like add it in grated form in paranthas, make pancakes with hidden veggies, make veg rolls with some healthy sauce etc. As far as nutrition is concerned, they can get plenty of vitamins and minerals from fruits.
+Slowly, introduce veggies in different forms like add it in the grated form in paranthas, make pancakes with hidden veggies, make veg rolls with some healthy sauce etc. As far as nutrition is concerned, they can get plenty of vitamins and minerals from fruits.
 Don’t push them to eat Veggies!
 If you push them, they will never eat them.